RTI Response to Intervention | MTSS

 Side note, RTI only began in 2003.
 So it is fairly new.

 I have a family member who was struggling in math.
 Mom talked to the teacher.
-Teacher put child in RTI math program.
+The Teacher put the child in the RTI math program.
 And she made progress and caught up with her peers.

 During that class period, the students break away from their homeroom group, depending on their intervention needs, and do that for a class period.
 My family member receives math assistance.
 My son receives reading enrichment and other enrichment (because I think he’d qualify for gifted, but he doesn’t want to be tested so I don’t force it).

 Some students learn study and organizational (Executive Functioning) skills.
 My family member is no longer frustrated in math class and my son no longer complains “I’m bored, school is too easy.”
 WIN or RTI worked for us.

 The main difference is that RTI tends to focus more on academic struggles, and MTSS takes a ‘whole child’ approach.
 That is, if a child is struggling, the school will not just offer a targeted intervention to meet the academic need.
 School personnel is to look at the whole child, all academic and social areas, health, etc.

 If a child was struggling in math, under RTI they would be offered math supports, math tutoring, etc. With MTSS, they are still offered the math supports.
 But the MTSS team will look at the entire child to see if other areas need to be addressed.
 That may include social work, nutrition, counseling and other departments besides Math will get involved.

 The short answer is yes.
 However, RTI is a general education program.
 It is not special education.
 So the process will be different, you will not call an IEP meeting to discuss.
 You’ll have to ask your school principal or the district pupil services, head of curriculum, someone like that…how to refuse your child’s participation in a general education program.